Phil Twiss

-Phil Twiss is an Australian politician from the Western Australian Liberal Party.
+Phillip Twiss is an Australian politician from the Western Australian Liberal Party.

 Career

 Phil Twiss is a vice-president of the party.
 Twiss was elected to the Western Australian Legislative Council in the 2025 Western Australian state election.
 He was an unsuccessful candidate in the 2021 Western Australian state election.
 He stood for the Australian Christians in the 2016 Australian federal election in Hasluck.